MengQiuchen/cPeaks/map2cpeak/README.md

 ## Map sequencing reads (BAM/fragments.tsv/.bed) to cPeaks

-at map2cpeaks folder, just download it and use it, you can try to run a dome in dome folder
+in map2cpeaks folder, download it and use it, you can try to run a dome in the dome folder

 ### Version
 Python (>=3.7)